martinbuberl/martinbuberl.github.io/README.md

 1. Install [Ruby and Bundler](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/) if you don't have them already.

-2. Our GitHub Pages site is [configured to be published from the `/docs` folder on the `master` branch](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch).
-Therefore this site's root is `/docs` and you have to change to that directory:
+2. This GitHub Pages site is [configured to be published from the `/docs` folder on the `master` branch](https://help.github.com/en/articles/configuring-a-publishing-source-for-github-pages#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch).
+Therefore its root is `/docs` and you have to change to that directory:

 ```sh
 $ cd docs